 Master of Music

 Students pursuing a Master of Music (MM) can find concentrations in collaborative piano, composition, conducting, historical performance, jazz studies and a variety of orchestral instruments.
-Students must take at least 54 credit hours of coursework.
+Students must take at least 54 credit hours of coursework, though required credit hours vary depending on the concentration.
 Instrumental students participate in for-credit performance ensembles and participate in a graduate recital.

 The jazz program requires participation in jazz ensembles, along with courses in jazz theory and history, while the historical performance program requires music history courses.
 In the collaborative piano program, students learn how to play piano as accompanists to vocalists and instrumentalists.

 Juilliard offers Artist Diploma programs for pre-professional students seeking advanced study.
 Students can choose from among concentrations in performance, opera studies, jazz and string quartet.
 All of these programs are for non-degree seekers and take two years to complete.
 Admission is granted based on achievement and performance abilities, and continuation into the second year of the program is upon invitation.